metroproxyn/Technical-Aspects-for-Technical-Writers/Learn API Technical Writing JSON and XML.md

 # Learn API Technical Writing: JSON and XML

-API – Application Programming Interface
+**API – Application Programming Interface**

+It defines how two pieces of software talk to each other.

-SDK – Software Development Kit (what developer need to write API)
+**SDK – Software Development Kit** (what developer needs to write an API)

 ## Introduction